How to Distress Wood for a Beautiful Aged Look

 Dry Brush

-Dry brush may seem like using a wash, but it is applied totally differently.
-While any latex paint can be used, it’s actually easier to apply a dry brush finish if there is some old paint sitting around, which has become thick.
+Dry brush may seem like using a wash, but it is applied differently.
+While any latex paint can be used, applying a dry brush finish is more manageable if some old paint that has become thick is sitting around.

-Use this dry brush to paint streaks of paint onto the base coat, resulting in a look something like the sample below.
-Because there is so little paint on the brush, only small areas can be done at a time, with short strokes.
-To make the piece look good, overlap brushstrokes, so that there are no obvious dividing lines between areas.
-Even though the piece below is only 4”x 6”, there was a need to overlap strokes.
+Use this dry brush to paint streaks of paint onto the base coat, resulting in a look like the sample below.
+Because there is so little paint on the brush, only small areas can be done at a time with short strokes.
+To make the piece look good, overlap brushstrokes so that there are no obvious dividing lines between areas.
+Even though the piece below is only 4”x 6”, overlapping strokes was needed.

 dry brush